ForomePlatform/anfisa/doc/user/analysis_examples.rst

 In this dataset, however, we only have a simple trio.

 Recessive analysis falls into two categories: homozygous and compound heterozygous.
-Selecting Mendelian_Homozygous_Recessive quick filter yields 6 variants in 5 genes, 5 missense and 1 in-frame insertion.
+Selecting the Mendelian_Homozygous_Recessive quick filter yields 6 variants in 5 genes, 5 missense, and 1 in-frame insertion.
 All missense variants have mostly benign in-silico predictions and are not found in ClinVar.
-Detailed in-silico predictions can be examined in the Transcripts tab, where transcripts that served as the basis for inclusion of the variants in the list are shown in bold.
+Detailed in-silico predictions can be examined in the Transcripts tab, where transcripts that served as the basis for the inclusion of the variants in the list are shown in bold.
 By checking the “Show Selection Only” checkbox, the user can view only predictions relevant to the inclusion criteria.
 Selecting the Mendelian_Compound_Het filter displays a list of 7 compound heterozygous variants in 3 genes.
 They can be reviewed in the same way as the homozygous variants.